glimpse-editor/getglimpse-web/content/about.md

 ## What initially motivated you to fork? {#why-are-you-forking}
 We do not believe that [upstream's solution](https://www.gimp.org/docs/userfaq.html#i-dont-like-the-name-gimp-will-you-change-it) to their problematic name adequately addresses the problem.

 In addition, the GNU Image Manipulation Program developers disbanded [their UI design team](https://gui.gimp.org/index.php?title=GIMP_GUI_Redesign) in 2012.
-As a result usability did not improve for the better part of a decade, and we felt that urgently needed to change.
+As a result usability did not significantly improve for the better part of a decade, and we felt that urgently needed to change.

 Finally there was a historic decision to remove the [third party plug-in registry](https://www.gimp.org/registry/) and in-built mechanism that supported it.
 While we lack the resources to reinstate that system, we can pre-bundle useful third party plug-ins that are difficult to find and install.